Lights Out (2016 film): Sequel

 In July 2016, a week after the film's release, it was announced that New Line Cinema and Warner Bros.
 Pictures had greenlit a sequel.
-Heisserer and Sandberg will return to write and direct the film, respectively, while Wan and Lawrence Grey will return to produce under their Atomic Monster Productions and Grey Matter Productions banners.
+Heisserer and Sandberg will return to write and direct the film, respectively, while Wan and Lawrence Grey will return to produce under their Atomic Monster and Grey Matter Productions banners.

-As of 2022, there has been no update on the sequel's development.
+As of 2024, there has been no update on the sequel's development.